zarr-developers/zarr-python/docs/tutorial.rst

 Parallel computing and synchronization
 --------------------------------------

-Zarr arrays have been designed to be usable as the source and/or sink for data in parallel computations.
-Both multi-threaded and multi-process parallelism are supported.
-The Python global interpreter lock (GIL) is released wherever possible for both compression and decompression operations, so Zarr will generally not block other Python threads from running.
+Zarr arrays have been designed for use as the source and/or sink for data in parallel computations.
+Please note that this is an area of ongoing research and development.
+If you are using Zarr for parallel computing, we welcome feedback, experience, discussion, ideas and advice, particularly about issues such as data integrity and performance.

-Please note that Zarr arrays can be stored via a number of different storage systems (see :ref:`tutorial_storage`), and not all storage systems support concurrent access from multiple threads or processes.
+Both multi-threaded and multi-process parallelism are possible, although Zarr can use a number of different storage systems (see :ref:`tutorial_storage`) and not all storage systems support both types of parallelism.
 Please see the API docs for the :mod:`zarr.storage` module for more information about which storage classes support parellel computing.

-If the underlying store supports concurrent reads, then a Zarr array can be read concurrently by multiple threads or processes.
-No synchronization (i.e., locking) is required for concurrent reads.
+The bottleneck for most storage and retrieval operations is compression/decompression, and the Python global interpreter lock (GIL) is released wherever possible during these operations, so Zarr will generally not block other Python threads from running.

-If the underlying store supports concurrent writes, then a Zarr array can also be written to concurrently by multiple threads or processes.
-Some synchronization may be required, depending on the way the data is being written.
+Depending on how data are being accessed or updated, some synchronization (locking) may be required to avoid data loss.
+If an array is being read concurrently by multiple threads or processes, no synchronization is required.
+If an array is being written to concurrently by multiple threads or processes, some synchronization may be required, depending on the way the data is being written.

 If each worker in a parallel computation is writing to a separate region of the array, and if region boundaries are perfectly aligned with chunk boundaries, then no synchronization is required.
-However, if region and chunk boundaries are not perfectly aligned, then synchronization is required to avoid two workers attempting to modify the same chunk at the same time.
+However, if region and chunk boundaries are not perfectly aligned, then synchronization is required to avoid two workers attempting to modify the same chunk at the same time, which could result in data loss.

 To give a simple example, consider a 1-dimensional array of length 60, ``z``, divided into three chunks of 20 elements each.
 If three workers are running and